New EnglandFarm Guide

 Pick apples by variety and use

 For fresh eating, look for crisp, aromatic varieties with firm skin.
 For baking and cider, ask the farm which current varieties hold their texture or bring the acidity you want.
-Avoid bruised drops unless the farm specifically allows ground picking.
+Skip bruised drops unless the farm specifically allows ground picking.

 Store the harvest well